-There is a famous quote from Warren Buffett, which came up during a conversation between Mr Buffett and the richest man on earth, Jeff Bezos, the CEO of Amazon.
+When the financially most successful people on the planet are having discussions, it might be not a bad idea to listen.
+And there is a famous quote from Warren Buffett, which came up during a conversation between him and the currently richest man on earth, Jeff Bezos, the CEO of Amazon.

 During this conversation, and those two being longtime friends, Jeff Bezos asked Warren Buffett: “You are the second richest man in the world and yet you have the simplest investment thesis.
 How come others didn’t follow this?”
 To which Warren Buffett responded: “Because no one wants to get rich slowly”.

 This statement couldn’t be truer

 When you think about investing money in the stock market, there is a high probability that you might have a certain picture of investors and stock traders in your mind.
 Successful individuals, who in your eyes made fortunes overnight.
 You might think about news articles when some publicly traded company reported amazing success stories with its stock price sky-rocketing by hundreds, or even thousands of percent over a few days, weeks, or months.

 I am not saying that those stories aren’t true.
 There certainly are cases of famous companies which made some investors very rich in a short time.
 However, that is not really what stock investing is about.